 Many foreigners believe that Canada has universal healthcare which covers all medical procedures and medications.
 Unfortunately, this is not the case.
 The term "universal health care" does not mean that it covers everyone for all things.
 While Ontario residents are covered by the Ontario Health Insurance Plan (OHIP) and receive a health card, what is covered by OHIP has been steadily decreasing.

 Need to see a doctor today?
 Most likely, your family doctor doesn’t do same-day bookings.
-If you need to see a doctor right away, you’ll have to visit the walk-in clinic and wait 3-6 hours.
+If you need to see a doctor right away, you’ll have to visit the walk-in clinic (if your community has one) or hospital and wait 3-6 hours.
 Monday and Tuesday are the busiest days, so try not to be ill at the start of the week.
 If it’s an emergency, get yourself to the hospital where the wait is 4-8 hours.

 The Cost of Living